ygorcosta/wedeploy.com/ui/src/pages/docs/intro/custom-domains.md

 ## Introduction

-To make your app live right away, WeDeploy makes every service accessible via its service domain, but when your app is moves towards production, you will most likely want to add a custom domain to beautify your websites URL.
-Configuring custom domains can be tricky and complicated, which is why we wanted to make it simple and straitforward for you.
+To make your app live right away, WeDeploy makes every service accessible via its service domain, but when your app moves towards production, you will most likely want to add a custom domain to beautify your websites URL.
+Configuring custom domains can be a tricky and complicated process, which is why we wanted to make it simple and straitforward for you.

 </article>